M0narc/Vue-udemy/README.md

 used in forms to PREVENT them from reloading the page that is a build in from Vue, instead of prevent.default()

+there is a concept called "two-way-binding" that is used to shorten code: v-bind:value="" v-on:input="" can be shortened by  a simple v-model="" we are listening to the code event and updating the value property.

+v-model="" == best directive banzai

+COMPUTED PROPERTIES

+computed:{}, section gets treated like the data() section, even though you're using functions like in the methods section

+only use methods if you know that you want to recalculate when anything in the page changes, in most cases that does not happen, so it is better to use computed properties to display data, methods Run everytime, computed properties do not, unless a dependancy changes.

+WATCHERS
+a watcher is a function you can tell Vue to execute when one of their dependancies change, sounds like computed properties doesn't it? you can use W instead of CP when you really want to keep an eye on something, like the counter we have, if it is greater than 50 it resets, you don't need to create a complex function to see that in CP because the W is always... watching https requests, or timers for example are other great choices